jatinhabibkar/unocabs/README.md

 <p align="center"><a href="https://unocabs.herokuapp.com/">Unocabs</a></p>

 # DETAILS
 Web application that let's you create/books a cab service.
-It includes to track a your ride service and 3 step flow After booking a ride.
+It includes to track your ride service and 3 step flow After booking a ride.

 # Technology Stack
 <ul>